 Shay is a social activist, community organiser and creator of Tough Guy Book Club.
 He has been working for 25 years to build stronger communities by using collaborative strategy, difficult conversations and leadership development.
 His work involves the use of personal narrative and community organising frameworks to rebuild the civic network and address issues of men’s mental health, literacy, and loneliness.
 Shay is currently a Teaching Fellow for Professor Marshall Ganz at the Centre for Public Leadership, Harvard Kennedy School of Government and Politics, working to teach others how to use their stories to help build power in their communities and make the changes they need in the world.

 John Rich is Chair of Men’s Health and Wellbeing WA the peak body for men’s health devoted to the wellbeing of boys and men in WA.
 In his role he works extensively on both administration and governance, meeting with individuals and organisations in government and the sector, speaking at functions about men’s health, and promoting the men’s health sector in WA.
 John has extensive project management and business development experience in the corporate sector, as well as 12 years working in the social services sector, with experience of drug and alcohol services, domestic violence, family mental health, Aboriginal, parenting, prisoner wellbeing and suicide prevention.
+He is AMHF’s representative to the Global Action on Men’s Health and also sits on several research and steering committees.

 Shannon is the General Manager of organisational member, The Older Men’s Network (TOMNET), a community based not-for-profit organisation dedicated to enhancing the wellbeing of men over 50 by reducing social isolation and loneliness and providing mental health support services.
 With over two decades of experience working in male-dominated resource sectors such as mining, and oil and gas, Shannon has also worked in corporate and government not-for-profit sectors bringing a wealth of experience in community-based initiatives.